Metastone/automaton-rules/README.md

 * document language
 * add a save / load system to save a current state (and the associated automaton rules attached ?)
 * multi-thread automaton tick & camera capture.
-* make file to run a program argument
 * add basic arithmetic (addition, subtraction) in language for conditions
 * make the code in semantic.rs more readable
 * add an error when two states have the same name
 * extend language : add not operator